mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 - **Precision**: Of the observations flagged as anomalies, how many actually are?
 High precision means few false alarms.
 - **Recall**: Of all true anomalies, how many did we catch?
 High recall means few missed anomalies.
-- **F1 Score**: The harmonic mean of precision and recall — a single number that balances both concerns.
+- **F1 Score**: The harmonic mean of precision and recall, a single number that balances both concerns.

 The right balance depends on your domain.
 In fraud detection, missing a fraud (low recall) is costly, so you tolerate more false positives.
 In manufacturing, false alarms that shut down a production line (low precision) are costly, so you set a higher threshold.